Proverbs 25 – Hezekiah’s Collection of Solomon’s Proverbs

 a.
 It is the glory of God to conceal a matter: There are many mysteries in the universe, both material and spiritual mysteries.
 There are many things God has concealed, and this is one expression of His glory.
 It is one of God’s ways to say, “You are amazed by what you see; yet what you don’t see, what I have concealed, is even greater.”

 i.
-“Those unsearchable secrets of his – such as are the union of the three persons into one nature, and of two natures into one person, his wonderful decrees, and the no less wonderful execution thereof, &c. – these make exceeding much to the glory of his infinite wisdom and surpassing greatness.”
+“Those unsearchable secrets of his – such as are the union of the three persons into one nature, and of two natures into one person, his wonderful decrees, and the no less wonderful execution thereof, etc. – these make exceeding much to the glory of his infinite wisdom and surpassing greatness.”
 (Trapp)

 ii.
 “I know not, however, that there are not matters in the Book of God that will not be fully opened till mortality is swallowed up of life.
 For here we see through a glass darkly; but there, face to face: here we know in part; but there we shall know as we also are known.”
 (Clarke)

 b.
 The glory of kings is to search out a matter: It is the glory of great men (kings) to search out what God has concealed.
 This speaks to our pursuit of God’s mysteries in the spiritual world, but perhaps even more so to God’s mysteries in the material world.
 When men and women seek out scientific knowledge, trying to understand the mystery and brilliance of what God has concealed in His creation, they express an aspect of the glory of humanity, even the glory of kings.
-We therefore say to the scientist, search on, and do so with all your strength.
+Therefore, we say to the scientist, search on, and do so with all your strength.

 i.
 In all their searching, the scientist should still keep this humble remembrance: It is the glory of God to conceal a matter.
 “What I see amazes me, but God has concealed even greater treasures of knowledge and wisdom in His creation (Romans 1:19-20).
 I must not arrogantly think that I can figure it all out.”
 As G. Campbell Morgan wrote, “That is the principle of all the triumphs of scientific investigations; and it is the deepest secret of all advance in spiritual strength.”